noriegacafe/noriegachan/README.md

 ------------
 Read `inc/lib/webm/README.md` for information about enabling webm.

-NPFchan API
+Bazukinha API
 ----------
-NPFchan provides by default a 4chan-compatible JSON API.
+Bazukinha provides by default a 4chan-compatible JSON API.
 For documentation on this, see: https://github.com/vichan-devel/vichan-API/ .

 License